Margaritaville Caribbean eyes another IPO

-MARGARITAVILLE Caribbean Group said it is seriously considering an initial public offering (IPO) for its Jamaica business but said details about the size of the potential offer are still being worked out.
-There are however indications that the sums to be sought mean it will be a listing destined for the main market of the Jamaica Stock Exchange.
+MARGARITAVILLE Caribbean Group said it is seriously considering an initial public offering (IPO) for its Margaritaville Jamaica business and could seek between US$4 million to US$5 million in the transaction.
+The potential sum being sought suggests that the company is aiming to list on the Main Market.
 Mayberry Investments has been engaged as the financial advisor on the deal.

 “We are currently in dialogue with them as to timing [to approach the market to raise the money] and best positioning,” Ian Dear, chairman of the Margaritaville Caribbean Group, told the Jamaica Observer.
 He said together with Mayberry Investments, the company is evaluating several financing options to raise capital to fund its growth.

 “As of now we are evaluating [an IPO] to see if that is the best direction.
 We feel it is,” Dear outlined to the Business Observer.
 “We are going through a process of evaluation to see if it is the best way to raise funds and when is the best time to do so, but we fundamentally believe that is the best way to go,” he continued.